 3. Called three clubs for potential booking.

 5. Asked 25 friends to follow me on Spotify

 My Final Piece Of Advice, Be Kind To Yourself

 This is a process intended to take 365 days and you will have your days where you may get frustrated, and you will start to beat yourself up (sound familiar?)

 Self-criticism will interfere directly with achieving your goals and dreams.
 So, the next time you are making yourself wrong, take a step back and instead acknowledge the good and celebrate your achievements.

 Another thing that will stop you is not taking time for YOU, so schedule time to reflect and take it all in.
-Maybe that’s a walk in the woods, maybe that’s cooking yourself a decadent meal, or maybe it’s spending time with people you love and turning down your power for a few days without the pressure of a holiday or an event….
+Maybe that’s a walk in the woods, maybe that’s cooking a decadent meal, or maybe it’s spending time with people you love and turning off the devices for a few days.

 If one of your goals is getting a handle on your marketing, we have just the tool for you!
 Download our Music Marketing Plan Checksheet!